saezlab/Macau_Synergy_Prediction/README.md

 **GDSC_DRUG_COMBO_TOP_HITS.Rmd**:

- * (i) Identify key pathways for synergy stratification for breast tissue.
+ * Identify key pathways for synergy stratification for breast tissue.

- * (ii) Identify protein target to combine with BRAF for clorectal cancer validation.
+ * Identify protein target to combine with BRAF for clorectal cancer validation.

- * (iii) Save target functional similarity values for breast, colon and lung_NSCLC from GDSC dataset.
+ * Save target functional similarity values for breast, colon and lung_NSCLC from GDSC dataset.

 Use the top predictive pathways to compute the Delta Pathway Activity and stratify new cell lines.

 **check_synergy_AZ.Rmd**:

-(i) Synergy tratification analysis for breast/colon/lung cancer cell lines on AstraZeneca dataset.
+ * Synergy tratification analysis for breast/colon/lung cancer cell lines on AstraZeneca dataset.

-(ii) Synergy prediction on AstraZeneca dataset.
+ * Synergy prediction on AstraZeneca dataset.
 We show here that synergy arises in case of strong similarity or anti-similarity for breast and colorectal tissues.

 **check_synergy_SANGER.Rmd**: Synergy stratification on 48 colorectal cancer cell lines (Sanger validation).